 Morrison has created award-winning designs for major UK and European TV channels and by the mid-'90s he was shortlisted for ID Magazine's Top 40 of World Creatives.

-The latest from the studio being Sky Atlantic's Riviera, a new 10 part TV mini series, due for airing this year.
+The latest from the studio being Sky Atlantic's "Riviera" (2019), a 10 part TV mini series.